-Assam’s final National Register of Citizens will be published today
+More than 19 lakh people excluded from Assam’s final National Register of Citizens

-The final National Register of Citizens, a list of bonafide Indian citizens in Assam, will be published on Saturday.
-Some reports have said the final list will be out at 10 am.
+The final National Register of Citizens, a list of bonafide Indian citizens in Assam, was published on Saturday.
+The office of the NRC coordinator said that out of 3.3 crore applicants, 3.11 crore were added to the list.
+More than 19 lakh people have been excluded.
+This includes people who did not submit claims after the last draft was published.

+The number of people left out comprise around 6% of Assam’s entire population, two times the number of Rohingya refugees in Bangladesh, and the population of Nagaland.

+Assam minister Himanta Biswa Sarma on Friday said that the register, which was a measure to eliminate illegal immigrants “won’t help us get rid of foreigners”.
+“We have lost hope in the present form of the NRC right after the draft,” NDTV quoted Sarma as saying.
+“When so many genuine Indians are out, then how can you claim that this document is a red letter for the Assamese society.”

+The minister said that in districts, including South Salmara and Dhubri, on the border with Bangladesh, exclusion rate was the lowest and is high in Bhumipatra district.
+“We are not interested in this NRC anymore,” Sarma said.
+“NRC is no quarter final, semi-final and final for driving out Bangladeshis...wait a while and you will see more finals under the BJP regime.”

-The Assam Police on Friday said the government had ensured “adequate safeguards” for those whose names do not appear on the final list.
+The Assam Police also said the government had ensured “adequate safeguards” for those whose names do not appear on the final list.
 Security was also increased in the state, amid reports of worry among the public.
 Section 144 of the Criminal Procedure Code, which bans the assembly of more than four people in public, was imposed, and 20,000 additional paramilitary forces were sent to Assam.

 Assam Chief Minister Sarbananda Sonowal on Friday also assured people that the state government will take all possible steps to help genuine Indians prove their citizenship, and asked people not to panic.